 Cacao, it really has to be said, is a true super food.

 The winner here, and by a long distance, is hot cocoa.
 Hot cocoa in a study I found on research gate shows that it has more antioxidants than wine, coffee, green tea, white tea, black tea and almost all other common beverages.

 1 cup of hot cocoa can contain as much as 325 mg of antioxidants.
 Incredible!

 Raw organic unsweetened cacao made from unroasted, dried, fermented cacao beans are best.
 They have gone through less processing and are said to be much healthier.
 It is also said by Healthline that good quality standard 70% to 80% cocoa is a great source of minerals and antioxidants.

 Dark Chocolate Vs Coffee

 When it comes to the health benefits, dark chocolate wins out.
-Taste wise, hmmm, it is a hard choice as this is subjective and opinion based.
+Taste wise, it is a hard choice as this is subjective and opinion based.
 Plus, you can mix them for a very good mocha.

 This is exactly why I said coffee wins for the morning time caffeine kick, which is the last thing I want late in the evening when I want to enjoy a nice hot (or iced) chocolate drink.
-An espresso late a night is never a good idea.
+An espresso late at night is never a good idea.